 Stakeholder engagement (poor)

 In response to its work within multi-stakeholder initiatives, Aldi stated that it had been a member of the German Partnership for Sustainable Textiles since 2015.
 Set up by the German Federal Ministry for Economic Cooperation and Development (BMZ) this multi-stakeholder initiative aims "to improve unsatisfactory social and environmental production conditions in the textiles industry".
 Ethical Consumer checked the organisation's website in November 2020, and found that Aldi South was still a member.

 The company also stated that it was "signatories of the Accord for Fire and Building Safety in Bangladesh to improve working conditions within the Bangladesh textile industry."
 This was confirmed by the website for the Bangladesh Accord when checked in November 2020.

 Aldi also mentioned its work with the following groups: Stronger Together, Business Social Compliance, Supplier Ethical Data Exchange, Food Network for Ethical Trade, Spain Supplier Ethical Trade Forum and British Retail Consortium (BRC).
 However, these were not considered to be multi-stakeholder initiatives at the time of writing.

-In it's 2018 questionnaire the company stated, "We use certification schemes, such as Utz and Fairtrade to improve conditions for farmers across a range of commodities, including cocoa."
+In its 2018 questionnaire the company stated, "We use certification schemes, such as Utz and Fairtrade to improve conditions for farmers across a range of commodities, including cocoa."
 However this was not deemed to constitute systematic input from an independent trade union or NGO to verify audits.

 Overall the company was considered to have a poor approach to stakeholder engagement.